Thermal Management in High-Density PCB Assembly: LCSC’s Expert Tips for Optimization

 MP4560 DC-DC Converter PCBA (Image source: online)

-The magic bullet to this problem, the design team used a Direct Heatsink Copper-Cored PCBs and added a special heat sink underneath the exposed pad on the bottom of the MP4560DN-LF-Z. The module’s thermal performance is effectively improved, resulting in a significant reduction in the PCB surface temperature.
+To solve this problem, the design team used a thermoelectrically separated, double-sided copper substrate and added a specialized protrusion underneath the exposed pad on the bottom of the MP4560DN-LF-Z. The module’s thermal performance is effectively improved, resulting in a significant reduction in the surface temperature of the PCB.
 In addition, the heat from the module can be quickly transferred to the copper substrate and diffused, further improving the cooling efficiency.

 Cross-section of Thermoelectric Separation Copper Substrate for High-Power LED PCBA